Questorian/Windows/PowerShell/01-Learning/ps-readme.txt

     # check again
     get-ExecutionPolicy

-You are now ready to roll.
+You are now ready to roll - start scripting!

-This is after the reworking - 10:29 2012-07-01